 John Locke is someone who high school and university students of every stripe and color should consider.
 To this day he’s one of the most important contributors to social contract theory.
 He believed that the state of civil society concerns a standing rule to live by.
 It is a sense that in some geographically defined space people could come together and form a just government so that their lives would be better, safer and more secure. (“The great and chief end . . . of man’s uniting into commonwealths, and putting themselves under government, is the preservation of their property.”)
 According to Locke, people have a natural reason to do good and respect human rights, but there is no force to bring it about without the democratic nationhood of law and order.
 This may seem like a forgone conclusion, but nearly 400 years later, democracy is still struggling to bring it into effect in many places in the world.
 Why this has been so slow in coming has much to do with colonialism, fascism, communism and other undemocratic ideas and events of the last centuries.
 For a society of good productive people, the question has always been, what to do with the mismanaged, parasitical and criminal people who cannot or will not obey the laws which protect us all.
 We band together under rule of law and strive for justice and to protect ourselves against criminal elements.
 It isn’t perfect, but so far, it’s all we’ve got.
-With no government at all, we might indeed spend most of our resources to fend them off, especially elements like organized crime, violent ideologues and religious fanatics.
+With no government at all, we might indeed spend most of our resources to fend them off, especially elements like organized crime, violent ideologues like marxism and religious fanatics like fundamentalists.

 Many nations too, have a natural reason to do good and live in peace, but there is no global authority or institution to bring it about.
 Some nations are lawless and the democratic law-abiding nations are forced to arm themselves against these rogues, so, just as there is a civic body in our democratic nation-states to protect human rights, so there must be a civic body to supply law and order to the whole world; the only problem being, who’ll regulate the regulators?
 However, isn’t that an issue dealt with effectively already inside the democratic societies who have gone from a closed system to democracy by a division of powers?
 Won’t we be able to work out a solution if the member nation-states could continue to retain a modest defensive military and the global world-wide government is constitutionally restricted by other bodies of government such as executive, judicial and representational?
 Isn’t it remarkable that the European Union has done so well given how complicated tribal, national and religious differences are to overcome?